Diamond Harbour I

-Diamond Harbour I is a community development block (CD block) that forms an administrative division in the Diamond Harbour subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Diamond Harbour I is a community development block that forms an administrative division in Diamond Harbour subdivision of South 24 Parganas district in the Indian state of West Bengal.

 Geography

 The Diamond Harbour I CD block is located at 22.1910091°N 88.1904741°E. It has an average elevation of 8 m.

 The Diamond Harbour I CD block is bounded by the Falta CD block in the north, the Magrahat I CD block in the east, the Kulpi CD block and the Sutahata CD block in the Purba Medinipur district, across the Hooghly, in the south, the Diamond Harbour II CD block in the west.

 The South 24 Parganas district is divided into two distinct physiographic zones: the marine-riverine delta in the north and the marine delta zone in the south.
 As the sea receded southwards, in the sub-recent geological period, a large low-lying plain got exposed.
 Both tidal inflows and the rivers have been depositing sediments in this plain.
 The periodical collapse of both the natural levees and man-made embankments speed up the process of filling up of the depressions containing brackish water wetlands.
 The marine delta in the south is formed of interlacing tidal channels.
 As non-saline water for irrigation is scarce, agriculture is monsoon dominated.
 Some parts of the wetlands are still preserved for raising fish.

 The Diamond Harbour I CD block has an area of 68.43 km2.
 It has 1 panchayat samity, 8 gram panchayats, 110 gram sansads (village councils), 71 mouzas and 67 inhabited villages, as per the District Statistical Handbook, South Twenty-four Parganas.
-Patra village is located partly in Diamond Harbour I and partly in Diamond Harbour II, Diamond Harbour and Parulia Coastal police stations serve this block.
-The headquarters of this CD block is at Diamond Harbour.
+Patra village is located partly in Diamond Harbour I and partly in Diamond Harbour II CD Block.
+Diamond Harbour and Parulia Coastal police stations serve this CD Block.
+Headquarters of this CD block is at Diamond Harbour.

-Gram panchayats of the Diamond Harbour I CD block/panchayat samiti are: Basuldanga, Bol Siddhi Kalinagar, Dearak, Harindanga, Kanpur Dhanberia, Masat, Netra and Parulia.
+Gram panchayats of the Diamond Harbour I CD block/panchayat samiti are: Basuldanga, Bolsiddhi Kalinagar, Derak, Harindanga, Kanpur Dhanaberia, Mashat, Netra and Parulia.